cozie-app/cozie-apple-website/docs/downloadData.md

 Please note that you will have to specify your `ID_PARTICIPANT`, `ID_EXPERIMENT` and `API_KEY`.
 You can request an `API_KEY` by emailing us a request at cozie.app@gmail.com

 All the data you have queried are saved inside the Pandas dataframe called `df`.
+The example below is tested with Pandas version 1.3.5

 ```
 import requests